How are you spending your stimulus payment?

 ‘My money was always going into savings’

-Jessica Joaquin, Tohono O'odham, is among those who have already received their payments, and she knew exactly what to do with it.
+Jessica Joaquin, Tohono O'odham, is among those who have already received their payment, and she knew exactly what to do with it.

 Joaquin has been on a financial journey for the past two years, working her way out of debt — a goal she achieved at the end of March.